utsav0/daily-dev-tips/src/pages/posts/bash-never-forget-to-git-commit-again.md

 TEST=$(git status $dir);
 ```

-Our variable TEST now contains the return value of `git status` now we will use some `if...else` statements to check if it contains certain substrings:
+Our variable TEST now contains the return value of `git status`.
+Now we will use some `if...else` statements to check if it contains certain substrings:

 ```bash
 if [[ $TEST == *"nothing to commit"* ]]; then